prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## Enable registration cache

 `--enable-registration-cache` flag will enable storage of validator registrations in a cache instead of bolt db when starting the beacon node.
-The cache will enable the following features:
+The cache will enable:
   - in-memory storage of the validator registrations, this clears all validator registrations on restart.
-  - validator registrations will expire after 3 epochs unless sent consistently from the validator client.
 This feature solves the unintended issue of wanting some validators unregistered while maintaining mev boost on others.
 In the future the db used to store registrations will be removed completely and the flag will no longer be required for this feature.
 Validator settings will be persisted on the validator client side.

 :::caution

-This feature is currently **not ready** for [Keymanager-API's](../how-prysm-works/keymanager-api.md) use as restarting the validator and beacon node (especially during upgrades) will clear the validator settings for validator registrations.
+This feature is currently **not ready** for [Keymanager-API's](../how-prysm-works/keymanager-api.md) to use as restarting the validator and beacon node (especially during upgrades) will clear the validator settings for validator registrations.
-Current persisted values in the db will start but will not be migrated to the cache.

 :::

 ### Parallel execution

-`--build-block-parallel` flag on the beacon node will construct the consensus and execution portions of the beacon block in parallel to improve speed and efficiency.
+By default the beacon node will construct the consensus and execution portions of the beacon block in parallel to improve speed and efficiency. `--disable-build-block-parallel` flag can be added to prevent node from building in parallel and will build sequentially.

 ### Prioritizing local blocks